fellowship/pyrite2/docs/sources/documentation.md

 ### Discretization of Numerical Features

 Discretization converts numerical data features into discrete categories before anomaly detection.
 To call the discretize function,  the list of column numbers must be specified.
-It is assumed that the data features does not contain NANs.
-The function 'discretize' performs discretization by calling the 'auto_discretization' function individually on each column.
-To perform a different discretization for each column, this function should be called individually on a per column basis with paritcular parameters set per column.
+It is assumed that the data does not contain NANs.
+The function `discretize` performs discretization by calling the `auto_discretization` function individually on each column.
+To perform a different discretization for each column, `auto_discretization` should be called directly on a per column basis.

+- __discretize__(columns, method = 'blocks')
+    - __Arguments__:
+        - __columns__: list (columns from self.df dataframe to discretize.)
+        - __method__: int or str (method to use of either 'blocks'(default),'scott' or specific bin number)
+    - __Return__: None (changes columns in self.df dataframe.)

 - __auto_discretize__(num_data,method,range_min_max):
     - __Arguments__: